thob97/submodule-mpcnc_post_processor/README.md

 ## Group 7: Coolant Control Pin Properties

 Coolant has two channels, A and B. Each channel can be configured to be off or set to 1 of the 8 coolant modes that Fusion 360 allows on operation.
-If a tool's collant requirements match a channel's setting then that channel is enabled, Channel A has priority.
-Setting both channels' mode to off disables coolant but will produce a warning if a tool askes for coolant.
+If a tool's collant requirements match a channel's setting then that channel is enabled.
+A warning is generated if a tool askes for coolant and there is not a channel that matches.

-If a channel becomes Enabled by matching the coolant requested by the tool then the channel is physically enabled by the post processor by including the text associated with the corresponding property [Coolant \<A or B\> Enable].
+If a channel matches the coolant requested the Channel becomes enabled.
+When a channel is enabled the post processor will include the text associated with the corresponding property [Coolant \<A or B\> Enable].
 Note, Marlin and Grbl values are included as options, you must select based on your actual configuration.
 The firmware selected in property [Job: CNC Firmware] will not override your selection.

 If a channel needs to be Disabled because it no longer matchs the coolant requested then the channel is physically disabled by the post processor by including the text associated with the corresponding property [Coolant \<A or B\> Disable].
 Note, Marlin and Grbl values are included as options, you must select based on your actual configuration.
 The firmware selected in the propery [Job: CNC Firmware] will not override your selection.

+For coolant requests, like "Flood and Mist" or "Flood and Through Tool" you may want to enable one or two channels dependent on if your hardware uses one connections to enable both or a seperate connection for each.
+Two channels may be enabled by placing the same coolant code in both.
+For example, setting both channels to "Flood and Mist" will result in enabling both channel A and channel B when the tool requests "Flood and Mist".
+Correspondingly channels A's enable value will be output (to enable flooding) and channel B's enable value will be output (to enable Mist).

 |Title|Description|Default|Values|
 |---|---|---|---|